 The standards that the Delaware network measures for are set as part of the National Ambient Air Quality Standards (NAAQS).
 They include an adequate margin of safety to protect sensitive populations such as children and asthmatics.
 The criteria air pollutants monitored are Ozone (O3), Carbon Monoxide (CO), Nitrogen Dioxide (NO2), Sulfur Dioxide (SO2), Lead (Pb), and Particulate Matter, both fine particles (PM2.5) and coarse particles (PM10).

-The data collected from these monitoring stations is stored in a central DNREC data system and reported to the EPA’s Air Now website and the EPA’s National Air Quality Database.
-The raw data are posted as part of the Delaware Open Data Portal.
-They are presented in real time on the DNREC Air Monitoring application.
-And they are used in special studies by DNREC undertaken to address concerns of citizens.
+The data collected from these monitoring stations is stored in a central DNREC data system and, after quality assurance is performed, reported to the EPA’s National Air Quality Database.
+Data is publicly available through the EPA’s Air Now website.
+The raw data is posted as part of the Delaware Open Data Portal.

 Monitoring stations are placed in locations based on factors that include population data, meteorological conditions, locations of pollution-emitting industry, and historical air quality trends.
-The state performs periodic assessments of its network every five years to determine if the network meets the states monitoring objectives.
-The most recent review was completed in 2015 and is published as part of the 2018 Delaware Air Monitoring Network Description report.
+The state performs periodic assessments of its network every five years to determine if the network meets the state’s monitoring objectives.
+The most recent review was completed in 2020.

-The Annual Air Quality Reports cover Delaware’s air quality status and trends for pollutants shown to threaten human health and welfare (known as “criteria pollutants”), for which standards have been set by the EPA, and and some substances that do not have standard criteria, such as air toxics.
+The Annual Air Quality Reports serve as a resource for information on Air Quality issues in Delaware.
+The reports focus on Delaware’s air quality status and trends for pollutants shown to threaten human health and welfare for which standards have been set by the EPA, known as the “criteria pollutants.”
+Information is also provided on some pollutants monitored without standard criteria, such as air toxics.

-They include information on sources of air pollution and inventory data related to the compounds responsible for forming ozone and PM2.5 pollution.
-And there is information on emission controls, air monitoring, air inventories, climate change, and more.
+In additional to air monitoring the reports include discussions on sources of air pollution, inventory data related to the compounds responsible for forming ozone and PM2.5 pollution, and air quality issues related to climate change.